jsseidel/ExampleMkTechDocs/README.md

 mktechdocs
 ```

-Your output will be in `getting_started_pages`.
+Your output in either case will be in `getting_started_pages`.
 Note that depending on your docker setup, this directory may be owned by the `root` user after the build.
 Local installations of MkTechDocs don't need to worry about this.